 1. The graduation/degree application process is initiated by the student.

-2. The completed application is to be submitted to the Registrar’s Office when a student has the following hours remaining to satisfy graduation requirements: 50 hours-Bachelors, 20-Masters or 16 hours-Specialist.
+2. The completed application is to be submitted to the Office of Academic Services and Registrar when a student has the following hours remaining to satisfy graduation requirements: 50 hours-Bachelors, 20-Masters or 16 hours-Specialist.

 3. In order for the degree audit application to be valid, the student must have taken and passed the Regents’ Test and have the required cumulative grade point average for their academic major.

-4. Each student should update name and/or address with the Registrar’s Office.
+4. Each student should update name and/or address with the Office of Academic Services and Registrar.

 5. The student will receive his degree audit check sheet in the mail.
 The department chairperson prepares the degree audit check sheet.
 If the student has any questions, contact the department chairperson as soon as possible.
-He should not wait until his expected semester of graduation to resolve any outstanding problems.
+He/she should not wait until their expected semester of graduation to resolve any outstanding problems.

 6. Students must have the required cumulative grade point average and must have passed the Regents’ Test prior to the beginning of the semester in which he is scheduled to graduate.